turlucode/ros-docker-gui/README.md

 ```sh
 sudo systemctl restart containerd && sudo systemctl daemon-reload
 ```
 And you are good to go!
-You feel now the container to be even more "snappy".
+The container feels also "snappier" now.

 ## X11: Error: cannot open display
 You may need to run `xhost si:localuser:$USER` or worst case `xhost local:root`.